-Thousands of people missing after Hurricane Michael; death toll at 17
+Thousands of people reported missing after Hurricane Michael; death toll at 17

 Days after powerful Hurricane Michael made landfall Wednesday just north of Mexico Beach, Florida, thousands of people have been reported missing to local authorities.